-UXBRIDGE, MA (WHDH) - Uxbridge Police are trying to connect two recent crimes.
+UXBRIDGE, MASS.
+(WHDH) - Uxbridge Police are trying to connect two recent crimes.

 Investigators believe two men are behind a case of vandalism at a local cemetery.